Effects of the sheared flow velocity profile on impedance eduction in a 2D duct

 For the impedance eduction considering the solution of the PBE, we follow an iterative procedure first presented by \citet{roncen2020WavenumberBased}.
 The dominant axial wavenumber of sound in the lined duct section, $k_{z, \text{exp}}$, is extracted from the equally spaced microphone array record using the KT algorithm, as detailed in \citet{bonomo2020Parametric}.
 The eduction routine minimises a cost function defined as

 where $k_{z, \text{PBE}}$ is the wavenumber obtained by solving the eigenvalue problem of the PBE.
+The Levenberg--Marquadt algorithm \mbox{\citep{levenberg-1944,marquardt-1963}} is used to minimize this cost function.
 To accelerate convergence, the impedance obtained by solving the convected Helmholtz equation with the Ingard--Myers boundary condition is used as an initial guess.

 The results obtained for the four cases considered, using samples A and B, are shown in Figures~\ref{fig:barril}

 and \ref{fig:utas},